deividrvale/deividrvale.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Welcome to my personal (hopefully professional) page, dear visitor!
+Welcome to my personal page.
 Please, sit tight, grab a cup of coffee (or tea, if you may), and enjoy your stay.

 Currently, I'm a Ph.D. student at Radboud University Nijmegen.
 I work mainly in the intersection of Computer Science, Logic, and Mathematics.